-Now that you know what your competition looks like, it’s time to create the content that is going to blow those folks out of the water.
+Now that you know what your competition looks like, it’s time to create the content that will blow those folks out of the water.
 This is perhaps the most difficult part, but it’s the most important.
 It needs to be amazing.

-I don’t care if you are creating a blog post, ecommerce store page or sales-landing page.
+I don’t care if you create a blog post, eCommerce store page, or sales-landing page.
 It needs to be better than the rest, or else neither Google nor your audience will ever take note.

 This should be a no-brainer, but I’ll say it anyway: Your page title should contain your keyword, but that doesn’t mean it has to be exact (though it can be).

 Additionally, the title must also be interesting enough that people will actually want to click on it!
 A good example of this would be PT from PTMoney.com, who wrote a great post about “making extra money.”
 However, rather than a boring title, like “Make Extra Money,” he titled it “52 Ways to Make Extra Money.”
 Now that is something I would want to read.